SantiagoFlynnUTN/TallerTest/README.md

-# Login App with Kotlin Coroutines
+# Login App

-This is a simple Android app that demonstrates a login process using Kotlin coroutines.
+This is a simple Android app code challenge for Taller

 ## Features